HectorVilas/odin-memory-card/README.md

 ### what's next
 With the game working, now I can start using the API to get images and text for each card, then work in the dark mode, and the game will be finished.

+## update 5
+I've been removing some unnecesary values, like the `darkMode` `useState` passing as prop.
+I just moved the color values to `:root` as variables and made the dark mode button toggle a class on it, so now everything changes its colors without any extra lines of `CSS`.
+Then I've been making a few changes with the style, like limiting the maximum width to a fixed value, keep the app centered and make the cards list scrollable instead of the entire page (so header and footer are always visible, plus no horizontal scrollbar is needed).

+I also made the current and high score on the main menu appear only if the game has been started.